-Group personal accident insurance plans cover multiple types of disabilities.
+There are different types of disabilities that are covered under a Group personal accident insurance.
 The disabilities caused by accidents are classified under the following three sections for determining compensation:

 - Permanent Total Disablement (PTD)